 Wanderlust Festival returns to its roots at Squaw Valley Alpine Meadows

-The stop at Squaw Valley, according to organizers, is “a highlight of our summer season.”
-The annual festival touches down at major cities around the U.S. during the summer, as well as in Canada and Mexico.
+The stop at Squaw Valley, according to organizers, is the highlight of the summer season for the festival, which also touches down at major cities around the U.S., as well as in Canada and Mexico.

+“Tahoe is home for us,” said Wanderlust Vice President of Marketing Elliot Jeffords.
+“It’s where the festival was born.
+All of our festivals are special but there’s just something extra magical about what happens at Tahoe.
+It is our largest so that’s always exciting.
+The energy — you can just feel it as you walk around the village.”

+This year’s festival, according to organizers, is expected to bring between 4,000 and 5,000 visitors to the North Tahoe area.

+The lineup for the weekend in North Tahoe and Squaw Valley Alpine Meadows is among the deepest in festival history, featuring world-renowned instructors Seane Corn, Elena Brower, Ana Forrest, MC Yogi, Jose Calarco, and many others.

+“Internally, we took it upon ourselves to raise our programming up a level,” said Jeffords on this year’s lineup.
+“In years past we’d have one or two of these instructors with us, but this is a star-studded lineup for a our tenth anniversary year here at Squaw.
+It’s real special to have them all here at one place at one time doing classes together.”

-This year at Squaw, Wanderlust Festival will introduce a new dedicated fitness studio featuring high intensity interval training and Pilates led by top instructors, full-day immersion sessions, and a silent disco.
+This year, the Wanderlust Festival will introduce a new dedicated fitness studio featuring high intensity interval training and Pilates led by top instructors, along with full-day immersion sessions, and a silent disco.

 The Wanderlust Festival begins on Thursday with daylong immersion experiences, designed to focus and promote hands-on learning with world-renowned practitioners.